 - 2 oz fresh lime juice

 - 4 oz chilled club soda

-- Add the lime juice and agave and fill with ice; shake well.
+- In a cocktail shaker, muddle the cucumber and mint.
+Add the lime juice and agave, then fill with ice; shake well.

-- Ginger Peach Soda: This is a recipe that will serve the whole family on a hot summer day!
+This recipe will serve the whole family on a hot summer day!
 First, make a ginger simple syrup.
 Remove from heat, cover, and steep for about 30 minutes.
 Chill the syrup.
 Distribute peach slices among 8 tall glasses.
 For each glass, lightly press peaches with the back of a wooden spoon to release their juice.
-Pour about 2 tablespoons chilled syrup over peaches.
+Pour about 2 tablespoons of chilled syrup over peaches.
 Add ice cubes; then top with seltzer and stir.
 Garnish with fresh mint!